Skip to main content.

 How do I navigate the grant application?

-Once you have logged in with your email address and password, entered your organization’s Tax ID and completed the Eligibility Questionnaire, you will be directed to the grant application.
-You will start on the Before You Begin tab that includes some helpful tips for getting around.
-In general, you can save your application at any point by clicking the “Save & Finish Later” buttons.
+Once you have logged in with your email address and password, you will start on the Before You Begin tab that includes some helpful tips for getting around.
+Next, you will continue to the Eligibility Certification.
+Advance to the Organization tab to start completing your application.
 You can navigate through the different application sections by either clicking the Next button at the bottom of each page, or by selecting the associated tab at the top of the screen.
+The application is automatically saved in real time; you can come back and complete the application at any time by simply exiting your browser.
+Note - do not press submit until the application is fully completed.
+The Submit button will immediately transmit your application and cannot be undone.

 Can I upload an attachment?

 Yes.
 On the Attachments section of the application, each item has a separate attachment field.
 (The file must be saved on your computer in order to successfully upload to the application.)
-Locate the appropriate field and click the "Browse" button.
-Use the pop-up to locate the specific file attachment, select the file and click "Open".
-Once it is listed in the application's attachment field, click 'Upload" to attach it to the application.
-To remove or modify the file, click "Remove".
-NOTE: You are still required to complete the online application fields; please do not upload your request as an attachment.
+Click or drag your files to the appropriate field to upload your attachment.
+To remove or modify the file, click the red X. NOTE: You are still required to complete the online application fields; please do not upload your request as an attachment.

 Can I copy and paste information from a Word document?